|

 Manchester UK October 3rd 2007 Weed farms hidden in houses across Greater Manchester are making millions of pounds for drug gangs - police revealed today that plants worth £10m have been seized in the last six months. |

 6 cannabis factories have been found by police in Bolton within 24 hours.
 Thousands of plants and growing equipment were seized at rented houses across the town.
-All of them were empty at the time and police have not yet made any arrests.
-But they believe all the factories were run by the same gang. |
+All |

 “significant hydroponics cannabis-growing facility”

 Jon Welch Eastern Daily Press Sept: 7th 2007 A man has been jailed for managing one of the biggest cannabis factories ever discovered in Norfolk.
-The factory, in a converted pig shed at Attleborough, contained thousands of cannabis plants and was capable of producing drugs with a |
+The factory, in a |

 Federal authorities arrested five people, including a father and two sons, who they said cultivated thousands of marijuana plants on state land on Kauai. |